-13.1 All construction materials, waste, waste skips, machinery and contractors' vehicles must be located and stored or parked within the development site.
-Storage of materials or parking of construction machinery or contractors' vehicles must not occur within Springbrook Close.
+- 13.1 All construction materials, waste, waste skips, machinery and contractors' vehicles must be located and stored or parked within the development site.
+Storage of materials or parking of construction machinery or contractors' vehicles must not occur within Church Street. - 13.2 All waste storage areas must be: - 13.2.1 kept in a clean and tidy condition; and - 13.2.2 maintained in accordance with Environmental Protection Regulation 2008.